Gaurav Chaudhary

 Gaurav Chaudhary (born 7 May 1991), popularly known as Technical Guruji, is an Indian YouTuber based in the United Arab Emirates.
 He is known for creating technology-related content in Hindi on YouTube.

 In 2020, he was featured in the Forbes India 30 Under 30 list and claimed to have over 15 million subscribers.

 Early life

 Chaudhary was born in Ajmer, Rajasthan in a Hindu family on 7 May 1991.
 He studied at a Kendriya Vidyalaya School.
-In 2012, he moved to Dubai to pursue a degree in microelectronics at BITS Pilani, Dubai Campus.

 Career

 Chaudhary launched his YouTube channel "Technical Guruji" in October 2015, primarily posting advice and product reviews.
 His Senior from the school owning the YouTube channel Sharmaji Technical helped him in the making of the content.
 In 2017, Chaudhary created a second channel, "Gaurav Chaudhary" dedicated to producing content about his personal life.

 In September 2018, Technical Guruji was ranked as the 9th most subscribed to technology YouTube channel.
 In November 2018, it was reported that Chaudhary was the first technology YouTuber to accrue more than 10 million subscribers.

 Chaudhary has appeared in YouTube Rewind 2018 and 2019.